• Mail

 Oklahoma Standards of Practice

 As a licensed home inspector, we follow the State of Oklahoma Standards of Practice.
 There is a long list of systems that we inspect and describe at a home inspection.
 Covering all the bases includes the big systems you would think of like the roof, plumbing, electrical, and structure.
-I have found over the years that what makes a good home inspector is a strong sense of curiosity along with an educator’s heart.
+A good home inspector is a strong sense of curiosity along with an educator’s heart.

 There are a lot of things to inspect on homes that are not covered by Oklahoma’s Home Inspector SOPs.
 For example, home inspections do not cover (unless contracted to) termites, pool and spa systems, well and septic systems, sewer lines, and in-slab HVAC ducts to name a few.
 Home buyers often want and need these systems inspected.
 That creates a lot of extra work for the buyer and or their agent to make sure all of these specialists show up at the same time.